-Report your change to the Department of Health and Welfare (DHW) or to Your Health Idaho (YHI) depending on whether you want a tax credit.
+Report your change to the Department of Health and Welfare (DHW) or to Your Health Idaho (YHI) depending on whether you receive or want to apply for cost savings.

 All Qualifying Life Events require validation.
 When you report a change, the Department of Health and Welfare or Your Health Idaho requests documentation for proof.

 Your documentation must be received and validated within the Special Enrollment Period.
 For a list of acceptable validation documents and more information, go to Special Enrollment.

 All Your Health Idaho notices appear in your secure YourHealthIdaho.org inbox and an alert that you received the notice goes to the email address linked to your account.
 Be sure to log in to YourHealthIdaho.org and read the details in the notice.

 - The first notice acknowledges that you reported a change and requested a Special Enrollment Period.

 - A follow-up notice requests validation documents to prove the change if Your Health Idaho needs to complete additional validation.
 If you applied at the Department of Health and Welfare, they might request validation documents.

 - Additional communication might be sent to your personal email address or your designated Consumer Connector.
 These emails request additional clarification or communicate if the change doesn’t qualify for a Special Enrollment Period.

 - Your Health Idaho sends up to three reminders to submit required validation documents.

 - If your Qualifying Life Event is approved, you receive a notice in your secure YourHealthIdaho.org inbox that you have a Special Enrollment Period.
 Be sure to enroll before the Special Enrollment Period ends.